Hidden-surface determination: Contribution culling

 Often, objects are so far away that they do not contribute significantly to the final image.
 These objects are thrown away if their screen projection is too small.
-See Clipping plane.
+See Clipping.

 Occlusion culling

 Objects that are entirely behind other opaque objects may be culled.
 This is a very popular mechanism to speed up the rendering of large scenes that have a moderate to high depth complexity.
 There are several types of occlusion culling approaches: